zief0002/toolkit/docs/03-getting-started-with-r.md

 <div class="figure" style="text-align: center">
 <img src="figs/10-environment.png" alt="The enivironment pane shows the objects in the R working environment.
 It also displays the object's class and gives a preview of the the contents." width="40%" />
-<p class="caption">The enivironment pane shows the objects in the R working environment.
+<p class="caption">(\#fig:unnamed-chunk-18)The enivironment pane shows the objects in the R working environment.
 It also displays the object's class and gives a preview of the the contents.</p>
 </div>

 Not only does this pane indicate the name of the objects in the working environment, but is also displays each object's class.
 In this case we can tell that `chili` is an integer vector and `sadie` is a numeric vector.^[The difference between the two classes is technical and related to how R internally stores the information in the vector.]
 Moreover, we are told that each vector includes five elements, shown in the environment pane as `[1:5]`.
 Lastly, we are given a preview of each object's contents.
 Since these vectors only contain five elements, we see all the values in the preview.